EMRALDAI/AIBUILD-NEW/README.md

 The AI Anomaly Detection Model aims to identify unusual patterns that may indicate security breaches or vulnerabilities.
 This model is particularly useful for detecting zero-day vulnerabilities, malicious activities, and other security threats in a proactive manner.

 ## Features
-- **Real-time Anomaly Detection:** Continuously monitors data streams to detect anomalies in real-time.
+- **Real-time Anomaly Detection**: Continuously monitors data streams to detect anomalies in real-time.
-- **Machine Learning Algorithms:** Utilizes state-of-the-art machine learning techniques for accurate anomaly detection.
+- **Machine Learning Algorithms**: Utilizes state-of-the-art machine learning techniques for accurate anomaly detection.
-- **Scalable and Flexible:** Easily scalable to handle large volumes of data and adaptable to various cybersecurity use cases.
+- **Scalable and Flexible**: Easily scalable to handle large volumes of data and adaptable to various cybersecurity use cases.
-- **User-friendly Interface:** Provides an intuitive interface for monitoring and managing detected anomalies.
+- **User-friendly Interface**: Provides an intuitive interface for monitoring and managing detected anomalies.

 ## Installation
 ### Prerequisites